eugenechung712/TipCalc/README.md

 GIF created with [LiceCap](https://www.cockos.com/licecap/).

 ## Notes & shoutouts
--For the majority of the project, outside resources were used such as code from: https://guide.freecodecamp.org/tools/calculators/tip-calculator/.
+For the majority of the project, outside resources were used such as code from: https://guide.freecodecamp.org/tools/calculators/tip-calculator/.
 In addition, I recieved a ton of assistance from Professor Shane and classmate Neftali.

--The beginning encounter with web frameworks, ember.js, and github was challenging at first.
-The first project, TipCalculator, was a great way to start learning all three systems and through TipCalculator, I will be leverage methods and ideas for future projects.
+The beginning encounter with web frameworks, ember.js, and github was challenging at first.
+This first project, TipCalculator, was a great way to start learning all three systems and through TipCalculator, I will be leverage methods and ideas for future projects.